rubrikinc/rbkcli/docs/about.md

 ## Features
 Current set of features are:
  - Low maintenance, changes according to target.
- - Autocomplete enable for all added operations.
+ - Auto-complete enable for all added operations.
  - Logging.
 By default there is debug level logging at "~/rbkcli/logs/rbkcli.log", the logs auto-rotate and only keep a maximum of 5 files of 2 megabytes each.
  - Output customization for JSON outputs, select the fields you like and convert output to table format.
  - API loops, loop the result of a API to another API, facilitating gathering more details.